One too many drinks can leave you sitting in the drunk tank with a DUI.

 No one really wants to deal with a speeding ticket or traffic offense.
 A Colorado traffic lawyer can appear in court for you and often get charges reduced or even dismissed.
 Call us today to get a free evaluation.

-If you have been arrested for DUI in Colorado, your license will be automatically suspended if you do not request an administrative hearing with the DMV.
+If you have been arrested for DUI in the Colorado Springs area, your license will be automatically suspended if you do not request an administrative hearing with the DMV.
 You only have seven days to act.
-Call us 24/7 for immediate help.
+Call us 24/7.

 Felony charges can be very damaging to your future.
 These charges are penalized by long prison sentences, expensive fines, and countless other repercussions.
 We’ll help get you on the right path.